-North Coyote Buttes
+The North Coyote Buttes

-is by far the most popular part of North Coyote Buttes and for many visitors is the only site they see.
-Colorful, swirling strata in many shades of pink/red/yellow/white are found all along the east side of the Coyote Buttes ridge but this location is certainly the best.
-The Wave is situated at the foot of the north slopes of Top Rock
+is by far the most popular location in North Coyote Buttes and for most visitors is the only site they see.
+Colorful, swirling strata in many shades of pink, red, yellow and white are found all along the east side of the ridge but this location is certainly the best.
+The Wave is situated at the foot of the northwestern slope of Top Rock

-South Coyote Buttes
+LocationMap of Coyote Buttes